Vitg1/Mesh-Simulation-for-itsmagic-V2/README.md

 Simple cloth simulation system for Its Magic Engine 2.0

 ## Installation
-Download the .zip file containing the files and import it into your project, or copy the 'system/' folder to your project in Its Magic 2.0.
+1.Download the .zip file containing the files and import it into your project, or copy the 'system/' folder to your project in Its Magic 2.0.

-Make sure to reinstall the libraries to ensure the scripts will compile.
+2.Make sure to reinstall the libraries to ensure the scripts will compile.
 Read "HOW_TO_USE" for a more detailed tutorial.

-# Resources
+## Resources
-Wind
+- Wind
-Simple collisions
+- Simple collisions
-Real-time mesh simulations
+- Real-time mesh simulations

 # new Resources
-Rigidbodys collision based
+- Rigidbodys collision based
-new system using XPBD
+- new system using XPBD
-more config variables
+- more config variables
-simple metal-plastic system.
+- simple metal-plastic system.